ranjeet-h/TheAlgorithms/README.md

-# 🚀 Algorithms Implementation in Jupyter Notebooks
+# 🚀 The Algorithms Implementation in Jupyter Notebooks

 This repository contains implementations of various algorithms in both Python and JavaScript using Jupyter Notebooks.